stuart-knock/docs/UserGuide/TestCases.rst

   **Parameter Space Exploration**

   **Objective**: First, to run a batch job on the cluster or parallel processes in the local machine to compute.
-Second, to understand the parameter space display
+Second, to understand the parameter space display.

     #.
 Follow steps 1 to 3 from the Example 1.
     #.
 Click on the 'V' button next to the model parameters if you want to see